Here are 21 of my favorite activities to build confidence.

 Although they won’t fix things instantly, these confidence building activities can help you through those hard moments.

 Sometimes you need a quick pick-me-up and that’s where this activity comes in.

-The right song can instantly help you snap out of a funk, lift your mood, and remind you that you’re all that and a bag of chips.
+The right song can instantly help you snap out of a funk, lift your mood, and shift your focus.

-Anyhoo, that’s why I have a personal playlist of songs to help me beat insecurity and feel more confident.
+That’s why I have a personal playlist of Christian songs to help me beat insecurity.